Together with Westminster, Gemini was the first typeface

 Together with Westminster, Gemini was the first typeface design to apply the idiosyncratic forms of machine-readable magnetic ink numerals (see MICR) to letters.
 Designed by Franco Grignani in 1964 with the title Magnetic and used in his work in 1965.
 This custom alphabet was subesquently adopted for photocomposition in 1966 in America.
 [Grignani]

-Digital interpretations include BD Geminis (Büro Destruct, 2009), Auto Mission (Toto, 2011; based on Automation which appeared in Solotype’s Special Effects and Topical Alphabets from 1978), and Atwin (Cubic Type, 2021).
+Digital interpretations include Automation (Type Revivals, 1990s, w/ open and shaded glyphs in the uppercase), BD Geminis (Büro Destruct, 2009), Auto Mission (Toto, 2011; based on the Solotype showing, and Atwin (Cubic Type, 2021).